 All purchases must be supported with invoices listing items purchased and indicating date of purchase and date of payment, as well as canceled checks.
 Costs must be charged directly to specific programs whenever possible.
 The particular program(s) must be identified on invoices or associated documents.
-When applicable, competitive bidding practices should be used in conformance with the School Business Management-Handbook Number 5.
+When applicable, competitive bidding practices should be used in conformance with the Purchasing Handbook located at: